Plastic Jesus (novella)

 "Plastic Jesus" is a novella by American writer Poppy Z. Brite, published by Subterranean Press in 2000.
 The story concerns Seth Grealy and Peyton Masters, frontmen of the rock and roll band The Kydds.
-Seth and Peyton fall deeply in love, and publicly come out after the Stonewall riots, at the cost of controversy and risk to the Kydds' popularity.
+Seth and Peyton fall deeply in love, and publicly come out after the Stonewall riots.
+The relationship helps foster tolerance of homosexuality but leads to a backlash and the dissolution of the band.
+Years later, Seth is murdered by a homophobe.
+The story closely parallels the career of The Beatles, with Seth and Peyton standing in for John Lennon and Paul McCartney.

-The story closely parallels the career of The Beatles, with not only Seth and Peyton standing in for John Lennon and Paul McCartney, but dozens of other Beatles-analogous characters and events.
+A Beatles fan since his teenage years, Brite initially intended Plastic Jesus as a novel before rewriting it as a novella.
+He anticipated that the novella's themes might upset some Beatles fans.
+Plastic Jesus has been classified as a roman à clef, an alternate history, and a slash fiction.
+The book received mixed reviews from critics.